chrischhotai17/Churn-Analysis/README.md

 ## ETL & Data Cleaning: Transformed and cleaned raw data in SQL Server for reliable analysis.
 ## Interactive Dashboards: Created actionable visualizations in Power BI, highlighting churn trends and key metrics.
-## Machine Learning Model: Built a Random Forest Model in Python to predict churn with [insert accuracy]% accuracy.
+## Machine Learning Model: Built a Random Forest Model in Python to predict churn with 84% accuracy.
 ## Industry Relevance: Techniques are applicable across industries such as retail, finance, and healthcare.

 # Tools & Technologies: SQL Server, Power BI, Python (Jupyter Notebook)